ASHIK981945/JAVA/note.md

 ```

 **super keyword**
+The super keyword refers to superclass (parent) objects.
+It is used to call superclass methods, and to access the superclass constructor.
 it is used to access parent consructor
-it is used to access

 **different between method overloading and method overriding**